qemacs/qemacs/qe-manual.md

 * argument `offset` the position in bytes in the buffer

 Return the new buffer position past any combining glyphs

+### `int eb_skip_blank_lines(EditBuffer *b, int offset, int dir);`

+Skip blank lines in a given direction

+* argument `b` a valid pointer to an `EditBuffer`

+* argument `offset` the position in bytes in the buffer

+* argument `dir` the skip direction (-1, 0, 1)

+Return the new buffer position:
+- the value of `offset` if not on a blank line
+- the beginning of the first blank line if skipping backward
+- the beginning of the next non-blank line if skipping forward

 ### `int eb_skip_chars(EditBuffer *b, int offset, int n);`